-This research guide provides an overview of the systematic review process, guidance documents for conducting evidence synthesis, and links to resources to help you conduct a comprehensive and systematic search of the scholarly literature.
+This research guide provides an overview of the systematic review process, guidance documents for conducting evidence synthesis projects, and links to resources to help you conduct a comprehensive and systematic search of the scholarly literature.
 Navigate the guide using the tabs on the left.

 The Institute of Medicine recommends that a librarian or information specialist be involved in the systematic review process.
-In fact, this study shows that librarian involvement in systematic reviews improves both the quality and the reproducibility of the literature search.
+In fact, this study published in the Journal of Clinical Epidemiology shows that librarian involvement in systematic reviews improves both the quality and the reproducibility of the literature search.

 Librarians at Cornell University can help you: